newrelic/rusty-hog/README.md

 ```

 ## Regex JSON file format

-The regex option on scanners allows users to provide a path to their own JSON file of regular
+The `--regex` option for each scanner allows users to provide the path of a customized JSON file containing regular expressions which match sensitive material.

-expressions that match sensitive material.
-Any provided file currently will replace, not append to, the default
+The provided JSON file will replace, not append to, the default regular expressions.

-regular expressions provided by SecretScanner.
-The expected format of the file is a single json object.
+The expected format of the provided JSON file is a single JSON object.

-The keys should be names for the type of secret each regex entry will detect, as the keys will be used for the reason
-properties output by the scanner.
+The keys represent the secret type that each value will detect, defined using Regex.
+The keys will be used for the reason property, which is output by the scanner.

-Each value should be a string containing a valid [https://docs.rs/regex/1.3.9/regex/#syntax](regular expression for Rust)
-that should match the type of secret described by its corresponding key.
+Each value should be a string containing a valid [regular expression for Rust](https://docs.rs/regex/1.3.9/regex/#syntax), which matches the secret described by its corresponding key.

 As of version 1.0.8, the Rusty Hog engine also supports objects as values for each secret.

 The object can contain all of the following:

-- a pattern property with the matching regex expression (mandatory)
+- a pattern property with the matching Regex (mandatory)
-- an entropy_filter property with a boolean value to enable entropy scanning for this information (mandatory)
+- an entropy_filter property with a boolean value to enable entropy scanning for this secret (mandatory)
 - a threshold property to customize the entropy tolerance on a scale of 0 - 1 (optional, will adjust for old 1-8 format, default 0.6)
 - a keyspace property to indicate how many possible values are in the key, e.g. 16 for hex, 64 for base64, 128 for ASCII (optional, default 128)
 - a make_ascii_lowercase property to indicate whether Rust should perform .make_ascii_lowercase() on the key before calculating entropy (optional, default false)

-The higher the threshold, the more entropy is required in the secret to consider it a match.
+The higher the threshold, the more entropy is required in the secret for it to be considered a match.

 An example of this format is here:
 ```json
 {
     "Generic Secret": {